lunarc/lunarc_docs/docs/batch_system.md

 ### Thread binding for OpenMP codes

-The Alarik nodes deploy a cache-coherent non-uniform-memory access architecture (cc-numa).
+The Aurora nodes deploy a cache-coherent non-uniform-memory access architecture (cc-numa).
 Many scientific simulation codes gain significant performance benefits on a cc-numa architecture when the user binds the threads to physical cores of the hardware.
 This inhibits thread migration and improves memory locality.
-Unfortunately invoking thread binding is not standartised.
-Depending on the OpenMP runtime library the user needs to modify different environment variables to bind his threads.
+In the latest OpenMP standards thread binding has been standartised.

+In addition many compilers offer their own binding syntax.

 #### Thread binding with the GNU compilers